ndornseif/video-crusher/README.md

 ```
 $ video-crusher --novideo
 ```
-Don't recombine video.
+Don't recombine frames into a video.

 ```
 $ video-crusher --noaudio
 ```
-Don't add audio back into output video.
+Don't add audio back into the output video.
-Please set this flag if input video contains no audio.
+Please set this flag if the input video contains no audio.

 ```